 Table of Contents

-This guide covers the three architecture options now available for Power BI writeback on Fabric, where each one fits, and how to choose between them.
+This guide covers the four architecture options now available for Power BI write-back on Fabric, where each one fits, and how to choose between them.

-The three options sit at different points on the complexity-versus-control spectrum, and each one was built for a different kind of writeback workload.
+The four options sit at different points on the complexity-versus-control spectrum, and each one was built for a different kind of write-back workload.

 This is the traditional approach.
 A Power Apps form gets embedded inside a Power BI report, captures user input, and writes it to Dataverse or SQL through Power Automate flows.
 It works well for organizations already deep into the Power Platform, with development teams who can build and maintain the workflow logic.